-Now, here is a game that really reminds me of Christmas.
-We always called it Draughts in our household and I'm pretty sure that the name Checkers is mainly used in the U.S.
+Now, here is a game that really reminds me of an 80s Christmas.
+We always called it Draughts in our household, and I'm pretty sure that the name Checkers is mainly used in the U.S.

 With Chess being too complicated for my family to grasp, it was Draughts that became the game of choice on a wet Sunday afternoon or in the holidays.
 I became something of an expert at the game (or I liked to think so!) and became over-excited whenever I saw that chequered board on the coffee table.
 I say coffee table, it was actually the largest-sized table from a nest of three that we used to keep in the spare room.